Ziad235/CQTS-Lab/homework/2--Paths-and-Identifications/2-5--Propositions.lagda.md

     fro-to e i j = e j
 ```

-It will also be useful have an inverse to `isPred→∀isProp`, so that we can interconvert freely between these two notions.
+It will also be useful have an inverse to `isPred→∀isProp`.
 To go the
 other way, we need a few useful library functions which convert
 paths-over-paths (in `PathP`) to paths starting at a transport.
 This
 will give us a good opportunity to revisit `transp`.